 Explosive power and strength development for the lower body supports the need for sprinting, fast acceleration, and change of direction speed.
 Players also need to improve upper body explosiveness to help throw harder and longer as well as increase the strength of the forearms and core.

-VertiMax lacrosse training has proven to be the most innovative and effective piece of equipment on improving athletic performance.
+VertiMax lacrosse training has proven to be the most innovative and effective way of improving athletic performance.
 Its design utilizes multiple resistance cords attached to various parts of the body to offer smooth, consistent resistance.
 Simply put, VertiMax will help increase the overall playing capabilities of a lacrosse player.
 If you are a lacrosse coach, you definitely want your team to use VertiMax.

 Benefits of VertiMax Lacrosse Strength And Conditioning Drills

-When you integrate VertiMax into the strength and conditioning program of a lacrosse player, they will be able to:
+When you implement VertiMax into a lacrosse strength training program for a lacrosse athlete, they will be able to:

 - Jump higher